danfuzz/samizdat/doc/shout-outs.md

 memory](http://en.wikipedia.org/wiki/Software_transactional_memory)
 (STM).
-The Samizdat language has a mostly-immutable data model and generally has "capability nature", but it does not innately implement promises, actors, or STM.
-However, it is intended to be a fertile substrate on which to explore these topics, while still being a practical and compelling language in its own right.
+The Samizdat language has a mostly-immutable data model and generally has "capability nature", but it does not innately implement promises, actors, or STM (yet).
+It is intended to be a fertile substrate on which to explore these topics, while still being a practical and compelling language in its own right.